anhd-ha/TIGTOG/README.md

 # TIGTOG: Taxonomic Information of Giant viruses using Trademark Orthologous Groups
 TIGTOG is a command-line tool for assigning taxonomy to giant virus metagenome-assembled genomes (GVMAGs) using protein family trademarks.

-This tool will search predicted proteins of input MAGs againts a set of curated Hidden Markov Models (HMM) for protein families prevalent in different groups of giant viruses.
+This tool will search predicted proteins of input MAGs against a set of curated Hidden Markov Models (HMM) for protein families prevalent in different groups of giant viruses.
 It utilizes the protein profiles and other sequence features (e.g. GC content) to predict the taxonomic classification of the input MAGs.
 The tool may also report the Average Amino Acid Identity (AAI) between input MAGs and taxonomically identified GVs.

 ## How to use